ray-project/ray/doc/source/rllib-sample-collection.rst

 to lists, then builds SampleBatches from these and sends them to the downstream processing functions.
 It thereby tries to avoid collecting duplicate data separately (OBS and NEXT_OBS use the same underlying list).
-If you want to implement your own collection logic and data structures, you can sub-class ``SampleCollector`` and specify that new class under the Trainer's "sample_collector" config key.
+If you want to implement your own collection logic and data structures, you can sub-class ``SampleCollector`` and specify that new class under the Trainer's "sample_collector_class" config key.

 Let's now look at how the Policy's Model lets the RolloutWorker and its SampleCollector know, what data in the ongoing episode/trajectory to use for the different required method calls